-Ieva Jokubaviciute was supported by BBT between 2006 and 2010, when this page was last updated.
-For an up to date biography visit www.ievajokubaviciute.com.
+Ieva Jokubaviciute was supported by BBT between 2006 and 2010.
+For an up-to-date biography visit www.ievajokubaviciute.com

 It is truly an exceptional situation, one that provides vital support for those of us who are attempting to create and establish our own voices in today’s creative musical communities.
 The Borletti-Buitoni Trust has allowed me to nourish my ideas, to develop artistic projects, and to carry forward the trust that helps realize my potential with the utmost responsibility and commitment.
 It is inspiring knowing that this organization’s incredible work is building bridges, spanning the gaps in our artistic journeys.